Development Problems of Male Children, in Relation fo Breastfeeding

 This study was investigating only reproductive outcomes, but bear in mind that testosterone is also important to neurological development, as well as to motivation and attention. (see beginning of Section B)

-Continuing on the subject of factors that could specifically affect progress in education, remember from Section 3.c of www.pollution-effects.info the study that found effects associated with common elevated levels of dioxins in a general human population: learning disability and attention deficit disorder were found to be two and three times as high among children with common elevated levels of dioxins as among children with undetectable levels.38 That study did not investigate effects on males and females separately; but considering the above-indicated effects of dioxins in reducing the principal male hormone (testosterone), a hormone that is important to attention and neurological development, it is very likely that the education-related effects of dioxin would be found to be greater in males, if measured separately.
+Continuing on the subject of factors that could specifically affect progress in education, a study found effects associated with common elevated levels of dioxins in a general human population: learning disability and attention deficit disorder were found to be two and three times as high among children with common elevated levels of dioxins as among children with undetectable levels.38 That study did not investigate effects on males and females separately; but considering the above-indicated effects of dioxins in reducing the principal male hormone (testosterone), a hormone that is important to attention and neurological development, it is very likely that the education-related effects of dioxin would be found to be greater in males, if measured separately.

 Also see Section D later for more about a link between increase in breastfeeding and a parallel decline in male reproductive capacities.

 A 2010 study states that several studies have reported “inverse associations between PCBs and circulating testosterone levels in men.”39 The study mentioned just below (published later) was in addition to the several earlier studies that had arrived at such findings.